In November, home prices accelerated further in major markets in Canada amid solid demand and scarce supply.

 Canadian Home Sales Slow for Fourth Consecutive Month

-Dr. Sherry Cooper Mohamed Mahmoud 19 Aug
+Dr. Sherry Cooper 19 Aug

 Canadian